BOARD OF DIRECTORS

 This core group is what makes all BHFF efforts and initiatives possible.
 Their passion for cold water fisheries in South Dakota is surpassed only by their abilities to lie about fishing conquests and abilities.
-If you are interested in joining this elite group of anglers, please let us know.

-David Hanna, El Presidente
+David Hanna, Past President

 In 1993, a dear friend of David Hanna's took him stream fishing in the Black Hills with worms, bobbers and spinning gear.
 In 1995 another dear friend convinced him to use a fly rod.
 26 years later he's still throwing a fly rod.
 Hanna grew up in eastern South Dakota and has lived in the Black Hills since 1992.
 Fly fishing is the one thing he's found that makes the rest of the world cease to exist and is therefore the reason he's involved in Black Hills Fly Fishers.
 Hanna wants to see the Black Hills continue to offer exceptional access to quality fly fishing for everyone, forever.